 Abstract

-Objective: To examine the differences between objective and subjective measures of smartphones use at night, as predictors of four indicators of psychological well-being: sleep quality, anxiety, depression and Fear of Missing Out.
+Objective: To examine the differences between objective and subjective measures of smartphones use at night, as predictors of sleep quality and three indicators of psychological well-being: anxiety, depression and Fear of Missing Out (FoMO).

 Methods: We monitored the smartphone use of 40 college students for four nights.
 On the fifth morning, they also completed these online questionnaires: FoMOs, STAI-T, PSQI, BDI-II.

 Results: Objective measurements show that 40% of the student sample actually woke up during the night and checked their smartphone.
 However, the subjective measurements showed that they overestimated this behavior.
-Greater checking of a smartphone during the night is associated with lower psychological well-being as measured by, sleep quality, anxiety, and FoMO.
+Greater checking of a smartphone during the night is associated with lower sleep quality and higher anxiety, and FoMO.

 Conclusions: This study demonstrated differences between objective and subjective measures of smartphone use at night.
 It also showed that an objective measurement of smartphone use could identify subjects at high risk in terms of psychological well-being and sleep quality.